 It doesn't matter how you're displaying your Syngonium or choosing how to grow it when it comes to the light requirements, these plants do best in a position where they receive good light with no direct sunlight.

 Just remember to water well and then wait.
 Simple.

 The soil needs to be evenly moist when you water, waiting for the soil to dry a little before evenly watering again.

-Humidity is some what important for Syngoniums because very dry air will encourage brown leaf crisping which on mass will distract from the beautiful leaves.
+Humidity is a little important for Syngoniums because very dry air will encourage brown leaf crisping which on mass will distract from the beautiful leaves.
 All the usual ways of increasing humidity can be used to prevent this.

 A Syngonium will grow steadily for much of the year providing it has good conditions.
 Left unchecked a stray vine can creep several feet in only a few months.

-As with many creepers and climbers you have to exercise a level of control and authority by pinching out stray growing vines, otherwise you end up with a unruly plant.
+As with many creepers and climbers you have to exercise a level of control and authority by pinching out (cutting off the tips of the) stray growing vines, otherwise you end up with an unruly and messy looking plant.